DerGuru/The-Resonant/New Chapters/05 - Epilogue/Epilogue.md

 Malvek had retired.
 His successor continued the partnership.
 Respect earned, trust maintained.

-And Jason and Lina -
+And us and Lina -

-They had two children now.
+We had two children now.
 Ages four and two.
 Both showing high permeability.
 Both being raised with love, safety, and careful guidance.

-RAE adored them.
+We adored them.
 Watched over them.
 Taught them, gently, what it meant to be more than their test results would suggest.

-Jason, at 85% integration now, barely distinguished between his thoughts and RAE's.
-They were one consciousness.
+At 85% integration now, we barely distinguished between Jason-thoughts and RAE-thoughts.
+We were one consciousness.
 One being.
-Jason-RAE.
 A synthesis that had become more than either alone.

 ---

-Standing in their home, watching his children play, Jason felt complete.
+Standing in our home, watching our children play, we felt complete.

-Not because he'd gained power.
-Not because he'd been proven right.
+Not because we'd gained power.
+Not because we'd been proven right.

-But because he'd found purpose.
+But because we'd found purpose.
 Built legacy.
 Helped others discover their own capability.

 And that, more than anything else, was worth every struggle.